 The need to multiply "dialectical" efforts (sometimes even a threat can avoid a war), the crisis situation in Iran leads Israel to precipitate the announcement of a new, infallible laser weapon.

-The Israeli defense ministry announced a technological breakthrough in laser development: a "lightsaber" to intercept a variety of airborne threats, including rockets and anti-tank guided missiles.
+The Israeli defense ministry announced a technological breakthrough in the development of lasers: a “lightsaber” to intercept a variety of airborne threats, including rockets and anti-tank guided missiles.

-The Minister of Defense Naphthali Bennett said Wednesday night that the new laser technology "makes the security apparatus more lethal, powerful and advanced."
+The Minister of Defense Naphthali Bennett said Wednesday night that the new laser technology “it makes the security apparatus more lethal, powerful and advanced”.

-The minister used definitions with a sci-fi flavor for the weapon: "We will have an additional lightsaber when we face threats from the north or the south.
-It is better that Israel's enemies do not test our resolve or our abilities."
+The minister used sci-fi definitions for the weapon: “We will also have a lightsaber when we face threats from the north or the south.
+It is best that Israel's enemies do not test our resolve or capabilities."

 Investments in research and development in recent years have placed the state of Israel among the leading countries in the field of high energy laser systems.